MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/management/optimize_windows_dockerfile.md

 ### Minimize operations per instruction

-Contrasting to grouping action in one RUN operation, there may also benefit in having unrelated operations executed by multiple individual RUN operations.
+Contrasting to grouping action in one RUN operation, there may also benefit in having unrelated operations executed by multiple individual RUN instruction.
 Having multiple RUN operations increase caching effectiveness.
 Because individual layers are created for each RUN instruction, if an identical step has already been run in a different Docker Build operation, then this operation will not be re-run.
 The result is that Docker Build runtime will be decreased.

 In the following example, both Apache and the Visual Studio Redistribute packages are downloaded, installed, and then the un-needed files cleaned up.
 This is all done with one RUN operations.
 If any of these actions are updated, the dockerfile updated, all actions will re-run.